NVIDIA BlueField Platform Software Troubleshooting Guide

 Cross-Port Action: Failure to Create Actions Template

-Issue: While trying to configure two ports where port 1 is the host port for port 0, I encounter an error when creating the action template on port 0.
+Symptom: When attempting to configure two ports, where port 1 is set as the host port for port 0, an error occurs during the creation of the action template on port 0.

 Copy